usdot-its-jpo-data-portal/sandbox/README.md

 ## Getting Started

-There are two ways to access the full data sets on Amazon s3.
+There are three ways to access the full data sets on Amazon s3.
 The first way is through the [Web Interface](http://usdot-its-cvpilot-public-data.s3.amazonaws.com/index.html).
-This allows the user to browse through the folder structure and click and download individual BSMs.
-Alternatively, the data can be downloaded programmatically using the Amazon Command Line Interface (CLI) by following the directions below.
+This allows the user to browse through the folder structure and click and download individual batched data files.
+Alternatively, the data can be downloaded programmatically using the Amazon Command Line Interface (CLI) or our Sandbox Export script by following the directions below.

+### AWS CLI

-### Prerequisites for using AWS CLI
+#### Prerequisites for using AWS CLI

 1) Have your own Free Amazon Web Services account.